Interfacelab/ilab-media-tools/readme.txt

 3. Easy image cropping for all croppable image sizes defined in your theme.
 4. Make adjustments to your images like saturation, vibrancy, contrast when using Imgix.
 5. Stylize your images easily when using Imgix.
-6. Bulk import your assets to cloud storage (a free feature in Media Cloud that costs money in other offload media plugins)
-7. Watermarking is easy and non-destructive, change the watermark at any time and all watermarked images will automatically update.
+6. Watermarking is easy and non-destructive, change the watermark at any time and all watermarked images will automatically update.
-8. Redesign settings.
+7. Redesign settings.
-9. Easily pin frequently accessed settings.
+8. Easily pin frequently accessed settings.

 == Changelog ==

+= 3.1.4 =

+* Ultimate Membership integration (Pro Version)
+* Rewritten batch tool UI
+* New!
+Import media from cloud storage into WordPress (Premium Version)
+* Fix for srcset issues with Imgix.
+* Added --skip-existing flag to the command line import command (Premium verison).
+* Fix for system compatibilities test on certain systems.
+* Added ability to regenerate thumbnails even when Imgix or Dynamic Images is enabled, previously only available if either was turned off  (Premium verison).
+* Added options for importing files via the cloud storage browser (Pro verison).
+* Fixes for Backblaze
+* Fix for Dynamic Images showing a warning about an empty needle
+* Fix for Regenerate Image in the cloud info pop-up in the media grid

-= 3.1.2 =
+= 3.1.3 =

+* When the system compatibility test is run, check to see if the server's clock is correct.
+An incorrect clock can cause errors with cloud storage APIs.
+* Fix for connect timeout of 0
 * Fix for blank settings pages that would appear on some hosting providers.
 * Fixed bugs when Media Cloud is being used on a C-Panel/WHM managed servers.
 * Fixed background processing when "Skip DNS" is enabled on C-Panel/WHM managed servers.